payzeio/laravel-payze/README.md

 ### Card Token Model

-You can access all saved card tokens logged in database by `PayzeIO\LaravelPayze\Models\PayzeCardToken` model.
+You can access all saved card tokens logged in the database by `PayzeIO\LaravelPayze\Models\PayzeCardToken` model.

 Get all tokens: